Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/package

-might be at /Applications/ServBay/package/php/8.3/8.3.7
+.
+For instance, a PHP version might be installed at /Applications/ServBay/package/php/8.3/8.3.7

 .

-) to save space.
+) for obsolete packages to free disk space.

-SSL Certificates (ssl
+SSL Certificates Directory (ssl

 )